 - Location: 9.102 School of Earth and Environment

 Sally Russell has a background in organisational behaviour and organisational change, with a focus on business, sustainability, and the natural environment.
 Her research focuses on behaviour change for sustainability and examines factors that affect individual, group, and organisational responses to environmental issues.
 She is particularly interested in the role of emotion in decision-making in relation to environmental issues.
 In all areas of her research, Sally works closely with industrial partners to ensure that her research contributes scientifically and practically to the development of more sustainable ways of doing business.

-In this research stream I examine how employees respond to climate change within an organisational context.
-Drawing on environmental psychology and organisational psychology research I examine factors affecting decision-making and behaviour in response to climate change.
-As part of this research I also examine how emotional reactions to climate change subsequently affect decision-making and adaptive behaviour.
-My work in this area has been funded by the European Commission under a Marie Curie Career Integration Grant, the Australian Government, Department of Education, Science and Training and the Queensland Government Department of State Development, Trade and Innovation.
+In this research stream I examine how individuals, groups and organisations respond to environmental issues.
+Drawing on multiple disciplines including organisational behaviour, psychology, environmental management, and sustainability I examine factors affecting decision-making and behaviour in response to environmental issues.
+As part of this research, I also examine how emotional reactions to climate change subsequently affect decision-making and behaviour.
+My work in this area has been funded by the European Commission under a Marie Curie Career Integration Grant, UK Research and Innovation (UKRI), and the Australian Government.